helix-editor/helix/book/src/workspace-trust.md

 ## Changing workspace trust status

-You can always make the current workspace trusted by running the `:workspace-trust` command, and untrust it using `:workspace-untrust`.
+You can always make the current workspace trusted by running the `:workspace-trust` command, and untrust it using `:workspace-untrust` or `:workspace-exclude`, with latter disabling all further prompts in it.

 Lists of trusted and excluded workspaces, delimited by newline characters, are stored in: